PrinceOfPuppers/qbot/README.md

 print(x == 3) # prints ProbVal([0.5, 0.5], [False, True])
 ```
 They are compatible with nearly all inbuilt python operators, qbot specific helper functions, and the provided numpy/math functions.
-ProbVals will auto normalize on instanceation
+ProbVals will auto normalize on instantiation

 **ProbVal Attributes:**
 - `x.values - list<any>` \
-list of values x could be
+List of values x could be
 - `x.probs - list<float>` \
-list of probabilites for each value
+List of probabilities for each value

 **ProbVal Methods:**
 - `x.toDensity() -> np.ndarray` \
-return density matrix if all values are either kets (1d np.ndarray), or density matrices (2d np.ndarray)
+Return density matrix if all values are either kets (1d np.ndarray), or density matrices (2d np.ndarray)
 - `x.map(lambdaFunc) -> ProbVal` \
-returns a ProbVal with all the values in `x` mapped to return of `lambdaFunc`
+Returns a ProbVal with all the values in `x` mapped to return of `lambdaFunc`
 - `x.instance() -> any` \
-used for instance checking, ie `if isinstance(x.instance(), int)`, returns the first value from `x.values` if all values are of the same type, else returns `None`
+Used for instance checking, ie `if isinstance(x.instance(), int)`, returns the first value from `x.values` if all values are of the same type, else returns `None`
 - `x.typeString() -> string` \
-returns `ProbVal<[TYPE]>` if all values are of type `[TYPE]`, else returns `ProbVal<mixed>`
+Returns `ProbVal<[TYPE]>` if all values are of type `[TYPE]`, else returns `ProbVal<mixed>`
 - `x.isEquivalent(y) -> bool` \
-returns `True` if `x` and y are completly interchangable (contain all the same values with the same probabilities), else `False`
+Returns `True` if `x` and y are completely interchangeable (contain all the same values with the same probabilities), else `False`

 ProbVal also implements nearly all `python dunder methods`, which allows for its compatibility with python's operators and the like.

 ## Basis
-qbot predefines `computation` `hadamard` `bell` bases to be used to state creation and measurement, bases are represented as `Basis` type and can be indexed to get specific basis states, and passed directly to the [measurment operator](#meas). bases have several aliases for convience
+qbot predefines `computation` `hadamard` `bell` bases to be used to state creation and measurement, bases are represented as `Basis` type and can be indexed to get specific basis states, and passed directly to the [measurement operator](#meas). bases have several aliases for convenience

 ```